the essential guide to organizational design

 - Data and analytics.
 Aside from the technical challenge of collecting, merging, structuring, cleaning, and storing data, obtaining information can be difficult for ethical reasons.
 Employees may be fearful of data transparency and resist disclosure.
 This challenge will take time to overcome and relies on trust and behavior change.

 - Design processes.
-Organizational design is about more than just structure, so make sure you apply the same rigor to all areas.
+Organization design is about more than just structure, so make sure you apply the same rigor to all areas.
 Don’t just focus on org charts, be clear on the processes that make up the organization as a whole and understand how they connect.

 organizations are connected, living systems